 Name of Policy Complaints and Behaviour Policy

-Responsible Officer Corporate Services Manager
+Responsible Officer Head of Finance & Corporate Services

 Date approved by Board 23 August 2023

 Date of next Review August 2026

 Section Corporate Services

 Reference C4

 We can produce information, on request, in large print, Braille, tape and on disc.
 It is also available in other languages.
 If you need information in any of these formats please contact us on 01389 761486